ministryofjustice/service_assessments/phases/v2/live.md

 Service Manager able to

-* explain their plan for moving users to the digital service including year by year targets for increasing digital take up for the next 5 years.
+* Explain their plan for moving users to the digital service including year by year targets for increasing digital take up for the next 5 years.
-* explain their plan to phase out non-digital channels as digital take up increases over the next 5 years.
+* Explain their plan to phase out non-digital channels as digital take up increases over the next 5 years.
-* explain the evidence base behind their plans for increasing digital take up and phasing out non-digital channels.
+* Explain the evidence base behind their plans for increasing digital take up and phasing out non-digital channels.
-* show and explain usage volumes (and trends) per channel.
+* Show and explain usage volumes (and trends) per channel.

 ## Point 15: Use tools for analysis that collect performance data.
 Use this data to analyse the success of the service and to translate this into features and tasks for the next phase of development.